 Here’s how people are putting up with the CM16 Raider 2.0,

 Here are some of the best Alternatives to the CM16 Raider 2.0,

 Belonging to the flagship series of the M4, the M16s use the same components but bring power and balance to the table.

-You can expect high FPS, long-range, accurate sights, burst-fire, and a metal body on this rifle.
-It is the one that I own as of the time I am writing this review and it is as good as an airsoft rifle can be expected.
+You can expect high FPS, long-range, accurate sights, burst fire, and a metal body on this rifle.
+It is the one I own as I am writing this review, and it is as good as an airsoft rifle can be expected.
 The battery timing is also best-in-class.
-The weight is towards the front which makes it easier and more accurate while aiming.
+The weight is towards the front, making it easier and more accurate while aiming.

-The AEG is full-upgradeable and is built to last, so you can rest assured that you can throw, dunk hit, and smash your rifle and it is still going to stick with you.
+The AEG is full-upgradeable and built to last, so you can rest assured that you can throw, dunk, hit, and smash your rifle, and it will still stick with you.

 It can shoot very decently and with zero recoils, hence the design.
-The gun is also one of the longest performing AEGs in my battery test with up to 9 hours of endurance in a single charge.
+The gun is also one of the longest-performing AEGs in my battery test, with up to 9 hours of endurance on a single charge.

 I will recommend using a vertical foregrip as it adds more to the user experience of a G36C.
 Additionally, you should consider getting an extended magazine as this AEG has a high fire rate on Auto-mode.